-Face lift is a cosmetic surgery procedure performed under general or local anaesthetic and lifts the jowls, tightens the jawline and rejuvenates the lower face.
-It is often combined with eyelid surgery and a brow lift, a so-called full face lift for a more harmonious result.
+A cosmetic surgeon performs facelift under general or local anaesthesia.
+It lifts the jowls, tightens the jawline and rejuvenates the lower face.
+For a more harmonious result, the surgeon combines it with eyelid surgery and a brow lift, which is a so-called full facelift.

 Our faces age for many reasons.
 Heredity, gravity, sun exposure – these all play a role.
-Face lifts (a procedure that is over 60 years old) are intended to reverse the aging process by smoothing and redefining the contour of the neck and jaw line to create a younger, fresher appearance.
-No other kind of surgery allows the surgeon more creativity; and no other kind of surgery is more deeply personal for the patient.
-Because the results are always on show, it is vital that you do careful research and ideally see more than one surgeon for a consultation.
+Facelifts (a procedure that is over 60 years old) intends to reverse the aging process by smoothing and redefining the contour of the neck and jawline to create a younger, fresher appearance.
+No other kind of surgery allows the surgeon more creativity, and no other kind of surgery is more deeply personal for the patient.
+Because the results are always on show, it is vital that you do careful research and ideally sees more than one surgeon for a consultation.
 Performing a facelift well takes years of experience and your surgeon should be able to show you results from many years ago.

 Gravity pulls at soft facial tissues, and trying to support them with threads is frequently ineffective in less than a year.
-In time our cheeks begin to sag, the crease running from the nostrils to the sides of the mouth (nasolabial fold) is accentuated, and our jaw line and chin lose their smooth, refined appearance.
+In time our cheeks begin to sag, the crease running from the nostrils to the sides of the mouth (nasolabial fold) will accentuate, and our jawline and chin lose their smooth, refined appearance.
 As we age we also lose some of our facial fat and our skin becomes less elastic, leading to wrinkling and sagging of our skin, which affects our features.

 Sun exposure can be a major contributor to accelerated aging.
 People who live in climates where the sun is strongest often suffer from prematurely aged skin, irrespective of their ethnic characteristics.
 Other factors, such as smoking and drinking alcohol, especially if done to excess from a young age can prematurely age the skin.

-A face lift can help refresh your appearance, but it will not erase permanent creases, particularly those around your mouth.
-There are additional procedures like chemical peels which can diminish those lines and can be performed at the same time as your face lift.
+A facelift can help refresh your appearance, but it will not erase permanent creases, particularly those around your mouth.
+Surgeons can perform additional procedures at the same time as your facelift like chemical peels which can diminish those lines.

-FULL FACELIFT – whilst a facelift commonly means rejuvenating the lower face and jawline, a full face lift is usually used to describe rejuvenation of the whole face, typically by means of a brow lift and eyelid surgery.
+FULL FACELIFT – whilst a facelift commonly means rejuvenating the lower face and jawline, it also describes rejuvenation of the whole face, typically by means of a brow lift and eyelid surgery.

-MINI FACELIFT – a mini face lift is a cosmetic surgery procedure performed under general or local anaesthetic for younger patients without sagging of the neck, and often involves a shorter scar.
+MINI FACELIFT – a mini facelift is performed under general or local anaesthetic for younger patients without sagging of the neck, and often involves a shorter scar.
 It is often combined with eyelid surgery or a brow lift.

 SHORT SCAR FACELIFT – This cosmetic surgery procedure performed under general or local anaesthetic is suitable for those with earlier signs of ageing.

-S LIFT – also known as the Simoni lift or S-lift, this type of face lift involves less dissection but has been largely replaced by the MACS lift
+S LIFT – also known as the Simoni lift or S-lift.
+Although this type of facelift involves less disection, the MACS lift has largely replaced it.

-MACS LIFT – a face lift technique popularised by Patrick Tonnard and is a modification of the S-lift.
-This cosmetic surgery procedure performed under general or local anaesthetic is suitable for those with earlier signs of ageing.
+MACS LIFT – a facelift technique popularised by Patrick Tonnard and is a modification of the S-lift.
+This cosmetic surgery procedure is suitable for those with earlier signs of ageing.

 MIDFACE LIFT – a technique for enhancing the cheeks and performed with incisions hidden in the hair and inside the mouth.
 A mid facelift is particularly suitable for those with flat cheeks but minimal loose skin.

-CONCEPT FACELIFT – This is a marketing term for an operation that is very similar to the MACS lift.
-The advantage is that it is quick and can be performed under a local anaesthetic.
-The results have not been shown to last as long as more established techniques.
+CONCEPT FACELIFT™ – This is a marketing term for an operation that is very similar to the MACS lift.
+The advantage is that it requires a local anesthetic and is quick.
+There does not appear to be published peer-reviewed evidence on whether the results last as long as other SMAS based techniques

 What to expect from your operation

-In most cases your face lift will be typically done under light general anaesthetic and you will spend the following night in the hospital.
-Once you are comfortably asleep, Mr Nduka will make an incision that starts high in the temple area that is, at this point, hidden by the hair, following the curves in front of the top and bottom of the ear and behind the middle part (tragus).
-The incision then continues round the earlobe and up behind the ear before curving gently back into the hair.
+In most cases, Mr. Nduka will perform the facelift surgery typically under light general anaesthetic, and you will have to spend the following night in the hospital.
+Once you are comfortably asleep, he will make an incision that starts high in the temple area that is, at this point, hidden by the hair, following the curves in front of the top and bottom of the ear and behind the middle part (tragus).
+The incision then continues around the earlobe and up behind the ear before curving gently back into the hair.

-In some cases a second incision in made under the chin where it will also be well hidden.
+In some cases, a second incision is made under the chin where it will also be well hidden.
 Its purpose is to assist with definition of the chin and neck.

-Using these incisions on both sides of the face, the skin, fat and muscle is remodelled.
-The incisions are closed with stitches in front of the ear and clips in the hair.
+Mr. Nduka will use these incisions on both sides of the face to remodel the skin, fat, and muscle.
+He will then close the incisions with stitches in front of the ear and clips in the hair.
 Fine, soft drainage tubes are inserted under the skin during the operation and are removed a day after your surgery.
-These help to minimise bruising and swelling around the face and neck so that you may return to work and resume your normal social activities without too much delay.
+These help to minimise bruising and swelling around the face and neck.
+You may return to work and resume your normal social activities without too much delay.

 The day after your surgery

-Your compression garment will usually be removed the morning after surgery and Mr Nduka will check that everything is all right.
+Your compression garment is removed the morning after surgery.
+Mr Nduka will check that everything is all right.
 After that, your hair may be washed and you will be able to go home.
 You should receive a complete list of postoperative care instructions before you leave the hospital and advice such as:

-- the importance of not engaging in over vigorous activity for a few days after surgery, as this will help to prevent post-operative bleeding;
+- do not engage in over vigorous activity for a few days after surgery to prevent post-operative bleeding;

-- washing of your hair is fine with a mild shampoo (such as baby shampoo), making sure that you do not to disturb the suture area.
+- washing of your hair is fine with a mild shampoo making sure that you do not disturb the suture area.

 In the week after surgery